shovoalways/restaurant-elementor-template/README.md

 # Resturent Elementor Template
-I made this resturent template for wordpress website with elementor free version.
-I created this for youtube video.
-If you are interested, you can check out youtube video too.
+I made this restaurant template for the WordPress website with the elementor-free version.
+I created this for a youtube video.
+If you are interested, you can check out the youtube video too.

 ## 📝 Description
 Welcome to the WordPress customization tutorial, Here you will learn how to create a website with Elementor (WordPress Plugin).
-Its a drag and drop page builder.
-With elementor you can create awesome website.
+It's a drag-and-drop page builder.
+With elementor, you can create an excellent website.

 ## ⏳ Prerequisite
 You need following skills to start with